Knapstad/Kommune/README.md

 # Kommune
-This script scrapes all Municipallities in Norway for the abstracts of the boars meatings looking for certain words.
+This script scrapes all Municipallities in Norway for the abstracts of the board meetings looking for certain words.